-Due to the national lockdown and closure of the Museum, Tantra: enlightenment to revolution will unfortunately be unable to reopen.
-If you have made a booking to visit the exhibition, please rest assured that no further action is needed to cancel this.
+Due to the national lockdown and closure of the Museum, the Citi exhibition Arctic: culture and climate will unfortunately be unable to reopen.
+If you've made a booking to visit the exhibition, please rest assured that no further action is needed to cancel this.

-We have created this page of digital content, including a curator's tour of the exhibition, to allow you to see as much of the exhibition as possible from home.
+We've created this page of digital content, including a curators' tour of the exhibition, to allow you to see as much of the exhibition as possible from home.
 However, we appreciate that this will not offer the same experience as visiting the exhibition and we apologise for any disappointment caused by the closure.

 The Museum's ability to generate income has been severely affected by the pandemic and Members' contributions and donations have been a lifeline over the past year.
 Thank you again for being a Member.

 This year Members can look forward to exhibitions on the murder of Thomas Becket, the infamous emperor Nero and Ancient Peru, and we look forward to announcing dates for our 2021 exhibition programme in due course.

 If you're not receiving our emails, please contact the Membership Office at firstname.lastname@example.org